Drone hits Aleppo governorate building after Syrian army declares ceasefire

 “But the US has also recently strengthened its ties with Damascus,” he added.

-The United Nations also voiced alarm at the resumption of fighting, warning of the humanitarian consequences and calling on all sides to respect international law and ensure civilian protection.
+The United Nations also voiced alarm over the resumption of fighting, warning of the humanitarian consequences and calling on all sides to respect international law and ensure civilian protection.

-Tom Barrack, the US special envoy for Syria, said in a statement on X posted on Saturday that he had met with Jordan’s Foreign Minister Ayman al-Safadi in Amman to consolidate a ceasefire and ensure the Kurdish forces’ “peaceful withdrawal” from Aleppo.
+Tom Barrack, the US special envoy for Syria, said in a statement on X on Saturday that he had met with Jordan’s Foreign Minister Ayman al-Safadi in Amman to consolidate a ceasefire and ensure the Kurdish forces’ “peaceful withdrawal” from Aleppo.

+“We urge all parties to exercise maximum restraint, immediately cease hostilities, and return to dialogue,” Barrack also said after meeting with Syrian President Ahmed al-Sharaa and Foreign Minister Asaad al-Shaibani.

+Barrack added that US Secretary of State Marco Rubio’s team is ready to facilitate engagement between the two sides to advance to integration process.

-Turkiye, meanwhile, said it is ready to “support” Syria in its fight against the SDF, a group Ankara distrusts and has long opposed.
+Turkiye, meanwhile, has said it is ready to “support” Syria in its fight against the SDF, a group Ankara distrusts and has long opposed.